startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS:
+-2) For sliding window, remember that you can do optimized sliding window
+    by skipping multiple indexes ahead instead of skipping one at a time.
+    COMPRESS THE STEPS TO FURTHER OPTIMIZE SLIDING WINDOW!
+    OR USE MULTIPLE POINTERS.

+-1)     DFS, BFS + COLORS IS POWERFUL!
+        Another way to check if graph is bipartionable.
+        ALGORITHM:
+        CAN DO BIPARTITION WITH DFS AND 2 COLORING.

+        For each connected component, we can check whether it is bipartite by
+        just trying to coloring it with two colors.
+How to do this is as follows: color any node red, then all of it's neighbors blue, then all of those neighbors
+        red, and so on.
+If we ever color a red node blue (or a blue node red), then we've reached a conflict.

 0)  For problems like parenthesis matching.
 You can use a stack to solve the matching.
 But you can also